SingularityNET-Archive/SingularityNET-Archive/Data/Snet-Ambassador-Program/Content/AI-Ethics-WG/Docs/GoogleDocs/1E8xIl3Yge3uCN1Nk1J68XaoNE9-_Ou5PpHejVmFRwP4/doc-text-only.md

-I am aware that data collected will be stored securely, safely and in accordance with the Data Collection Act (1998).
+I am aware that data collected will be stored securely, safely and in accordance with General Data Protection Regulation (GDPR), 2016.